jsingh050/ridge_regression_forecast/README.md

 ### 4. Ridge Regression and Hyperparameter Tuning
-Ridge regression is used instead of ordinary least squares regression to mitigate overfitting by adding a penalty term controlled by the regularization parameter \( \lambda \).
+Ridge regression is used instead of ordinary least squares regression to mitigate overfitting by adding a penalty term controlled by the regularization parameter lambda.
 The model is trained for multiple \( \lambda \) values to find the optimal one that minimizes RMSE.
 Ridge Regression is a type of linear regression that includes a regularization term to prevent overfitting.
 It modifies the ordinary least squares (OLS) regression by adding a penalty term to the loss function that shrinks the regression coefficients.
 This penalty is controlled by a hyperparameter, lambda (λ).

 There are other types of machine learning methods and data analysis methdods that also might have been suited for this task.
 If interpretability is important → Ridge Regression or Lasso (understandable coefficients).